-During the early life of a willow tree there is a tendency to develop buds where lateral branches have been removed, these forming stem-shoots.
-In order to produce timber free from knots all shoots developing from such buds must be removed up to a height of eight feet, before they become woody.
-This (Plate II, fig. 1; Plate IV, figs. 1 and 2) is done by rubbing off the buds by hand at intervals of about two weeks as long as new shoots appear which is mostly during the spring and early summer.
-If this has been done early and often enough on the set in the nursery, very few stem-shoots will appear on the young trees.
+During the early life of a willow tree there is a tendency for buds to develop where lateral branches have been removed, these forming stem-shoots.
+In order to produce timber free from knots, all shoots developing from such buds must be removed up to a height of eight feet, before they become woody.
+This (Plates 2, 11, and 12) is done by rubbing off the buds by hand at intervals of about two weeks as long as new shoots appear, which is mostly during the spring and early summer.
+If this has been done early and often enough on the set in the nursery. very few stem-shoots will appear on the young trees.
 If stem-shoots are neglected, and have to be pruned off with a knife, the development of others is encouraged, and faults in the wood result.
 Some growers disbud a much greater length of stem than eight feet; this is unnecessary and checks the growth of the tree.